chef-boneyard/chef-web-docs-2016/step_knife/step_knife_data_bag_list.rst

 ..
 This is an included how-to.

-For example, to view a list of data bags on the |chef server|, enter:
+..
+To view a list of data bags on the |chef server|, enter:

 .. code-block:: bash